Bipolar Disorder in Pregnancy

 - Developmental delay or neurobehavioral problems

 However, you must weigh these risks against the risks of untreated bipolar disorder.
-It can lead to behaviors like these, which can also harm a baby:

 - Poor prenatal care